mattxwang/ideahacks-2019/README.md

 # IDEA Hacks 2019

-This is the repository for the project I (Matthew Wang) made with four other teammates (Allison Chen, Ashvin Nagarajan, Jeff Anderson, and Juan Banchs) made at [IDEA Hacks 2019](http://www.ideahacks.la).
+This is the repository for the project I (Matthew Wang) made with four other teammates (Allison Chen, Ashvin Nagarajan, Jeff Anderson, and Juan Banchs) at [IDEA Hacks 2019](http://www.ideahacks.la).

 We made a smart lock, powered by an Arduino 101 and a Sunfounder RFID-RC522 reader.
 We set up our reader using the [Sunfounder Wiki's experiment tutorial](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader).